Intuit App Partner Program FAQ

 How will Intuit help my business grow?

 Partners in the Silver, Gold, and Platinum tiers will be eligible for go-to-market benefits, which increase with each partner tier.
-More details will be shared in the upcoming program guide.
+For details, see the Intuit App Partner Program Guide.

 New APIs